wagnar-woofbrok/ansible-valheim-server/README.md

 * /opt/valheim/backups

+# Special Thanks and Contributions

+Big thank you to [lloesche](https://github.com/lloesche/valheim-server-docker#event-hooks) for creating a docker-compose Valheim game server with excellent options!

 ## TODO
 * Follow the [instructions for webhooks + events](https://github.com/lloesche/valheim-server-docker#discord-log-filter-event-hook-example) to configure webhooks to notify #cheddar-goblins; for example, when a player spawns in the world
 * Use the [lloesche directions](https://github.com/lloesche/valheim-server-docker) to configure BepInEx or ValheimPlus mods on the server